 This option enables the RAID subsystem to place idle HDDs of a Raid Set in Low Power Mode, where drives' heads are unloaded.
-The power saving is around 15% to 20%.
+The power consumption of the Idle HDD saving is around 15% to 20%.
 Recovery time is under a second.